 Living in Kentucky, we have several nearby Abraham Lincoln landmarks that we love to visit.
 But recently, we traveled over to Illinois to make some family memories learning about Lincoln in Springfield.
-We visited his home and his tomb while on our 40 Hour Vacation.
+We visited his home and his tomb while on our road trip through Illinois.

 Learning about Lincoln in Springfield